themanyone/whisper_dictation/README.md

 fi
 ```

-**Fedora 43.** Should work with the above.
-You might still have to use the CUDA repo for Fedora 42 because these updates lag behind.
+**Fedora 43 and beyond.** [Follow these instructions](https://rpmfusion.org/Howto/CUDA).
+You may have to use the CUDA repo for an earlier Fedora version because updates lag behind.

 **All Linux.** Set up CUDA and gstreamer.
 Follow instructions from Nvidia, and your distro's website or forums.
 Then install `whisper.cpp`